mikeduglas/libcurl/README.md

 [libcurl home page](https://curl.haxx.se/libcurl/)

-## How to install:
+## How to install
-hit the 'Clone or Download' button and select 'Download Zip'.
+Hit the 'Clone or Download' button and select 'Download Zip'.
 Now unzip libcurl-master.zip into a temporary folder somewhere.

 Copy the contents of...